 Hunt has just one win in the last 12 months, but it was a big one -- a convincing TKO over Derrick Lewis in June.
 At 43, it's hard to know exactly how much Hunt has left.
 But this is a volatile division and Hunt remains a player.

 10. Derrick Lewis (18-5)

 Lewis saw a six-fight win streak snapped in June, at the hands of Mark Hunt in New Zealand.
 Immediately after the fight, Lewis announced he was "probably" retiring from the sport.
-We'll see if it sticks.
-If he does choose to fight again, he's still in line for a big matchup.
+That was short lived, and he was booked to fight Fabricio Werdum -- only to pull out the day of the fight.
+We'll see if he turns this around.